microsoft/BotBuilder-Samples/SPEC.md

     - Deep link to V4 Emulator, include how to connect the Emulator to a locally running bot.
     - .chat files as appropriate that provide scenario overview and demonstrates how to construct mock conversations for the specific scenario
     - .lu files as appropriate
-    - Include source JSON model files for LUIS, QnA, Dispatch where applicable
+    - Include source JSON model files for LUIS, Custom Question Answering, Dispatch where applicable
     - Include LUISGen strong typed LUIS class for LUIS samples
     - Any required build scripts for sample to work locally
     - Well defined naming convention for setting, service endpoint, and secrets in setting files (appsettings.json, .env, etc.)